jun229/tree-of-thought/README.md

 ## 5. Reproduction Steps

-To reproduce the results for Claude Haiku, go to the "brian" branch.
-To reproduce the results for GPT-4o-mini, go to the "ethan" branch.
-To reproduce the results for qwen-3.5-2B, go to the "gemma3" branch
+To reproduce the results for Claude Haiku 4.5, go to the "claude-haiku-4.5" branch.
+To reproduce the results for GPT-4o-mini, go to the "gpt-4o-mini" branch.
+To reproduce the results for qwen-3.5-2B, go to the "qwen-3.5-2b" branch

 ### 5.1: for GPT-4o-mini or Claude Haiku
 ```bash